apache/trafficcontrol/docs/source/api/v5/divisions_id.rst

 Response Structure
 ------------------
-:id:          An integral, unique identifier for this Division
+:id:          An integral, unique identifier for this :term:`Division`
-:name:        The Division name
 :lastUpdated: The date and time at which this :term:`Division` was last modified, in :rfc:`3339` format

 	.. versionchanged:: 5.0
 		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

+:name: The :term:`Division` name

 .. code-block:: http
 	:caption: Response Example